 Values shape the way we work.
 What examples do you see?
 Reflect on ways our values shape our work.

-Join us in an upcoming online meeting to talk about the ways you see values shaping your work, movements, or the organization.
+Set up a call to talk about the ways you see values shaping your work, movements, or the organization.

 What do the values do for us?